 Sheffield stepfather and mother found guilty of imprisoning son in the attic of their family home

+Matthew Langley Sheffield: Lorna and Craig Hewitt found guilty of imprisoning son in attic at family home

 A stepfather and mother have been found guilty of imprisoning their son in the attic of their family home.